luftaquila/fsk-energymeter/README.md

 ### Firmware

 Download the latest `fsk-energymeter-firmware-<version>.zip` from the [Release](https://github.com/luftaquila/fsk-energymeter/releases) and upload the `firmware-release.elf` to the device via ST-Link.

-You may use [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) or [OpenOCD for Windows](https://gnutoolchains.com/arm-eabi/openocd/) to upload an ELF file.

-Take a look at the OpenOCD script [device/firmware/fsk-energymeter.cfg](https://github.com/luftaquila/fsk-energymeter/blob/main/device/firmware/fsk-energymeter.cfg) if you are using OpenOCD.

 ## Development